Health and Safety at Work etc Act 1974

 Sometimes it is necessary to be prescriptive, that is spelling out in detail what should be done.
 Some standards are absolute.
 For example, all mines should have two exits; contacts with live electrical conductors should be avoided.
 Sometimes European law requires a prescription.

 Some activities or substances are so inherently hazardous that they require licensing, for example, explosives and asbestos removal.
 Certain big and complex installations or operations require ‘safety cases’, which are largescale risk assessments subject to scrutiny by the regulator.
 For example, railway companies are required to produce safety cases for their operations.

 As mentioned above, HSE consults widely with those affected by its proposals.
 HSE work through:

 ❋ HSE’s Industry and Subject Advisory Committees, which have members drawn from the areas of work they cover and focus on health and safety issues in particular industries (such as the textile industry, construction and education or areas such as toxic substances and genetic modification);

 ❋ providing information and advice to employers and others with responsibilities under the Health and Safety at Work Act;

 ❋ guidance to enforcers, both HSE inspectors and those of local authorities;

-❋ the day to day contact which inspectors have with people at work.
+❋ the day-to-day contact which inspectors have with people at work.

 The Review of Regulation concluded that the present system of health and safety regulation generally works well, though it identified several areas where improvements can be made.

 Although the Review has ended, the work of the HSE in support of Better Regulation continues.
-The Review programme has formed an important basis for long-lasting successes in improving workplace health and safety.
-Policies and initiatives flowing from it continue to support our priority aims and objectives and will be refined in the coming years, adapting and evolving to take account of changes in technology, workplace trends and the needs of those involved.
+The Review program has formed an important basis for long-lasting successes in improving workplace health and safety.
+Policies and initiatives flowing from it continue to support our priority aims and objectives and will be refined in the coming years, adapting and evolving to take account of changes in technology, workplace trends, and the needs of those involved.